 Jobs That Let You See the World: Mercy Ships Nurse

 Have you ever wondered what it’s like to volunteer as a Mercy Ships nurse?
 Thank you to Ivanna Figueroa for shining a light on the important work she’s been doing in Africa over the past three years.
-You can read more about her extraordinary life, work and travels on her blog, Provocative Joy.

 Name: Ivanna Figueroa